omarramy11/omarramy11/README.md

 - 📫 How to reach me **omarramy.e12@gmail.com**

 <h3 align="left">Connect with me:</h3>
+I am Omar Rami, a third-year Computer Science student at Al-Arish University.
+Throughout my academic journey, I discovered my true passion for web development, particularly backend development.
+My love for technology and desire to understand how systems work behind the scenes pushed me to dive deep into this field.

+I began by learning the fundamentals of web design, gaining skills in HTML, CSS, and JavaScript to build interactive and attractive user interfaces.
+However, what truly captivated me was the backend, where data processing and server interaction happen.

+Throughout this journey, I gained hands-on experience in building efficient, integrated systems without relying on traditional databases, which encouraged me to think outside the box and use innovative solutions.

+My current goal is to further develop my skills in backend development and become a professional web developer.
+I am continuously improving myself through learning and practical application, always seeking to explore new technologies and face greater challenges.
 <p align="left">
 <a href="https://linkedin.com/in/omar ramy" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="omar ramy" height="30" width="40" /></a>
 <a href="https://instagram.com/omar_____ramy" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/instagram.svg" alt="omar_____ramy" height="30" width="40" /></a>